ptwales/SpringDot/README.md

 	* `selectiveSheet` still inherits `twoDVec`
 - Implement single vector storage so if we ever use only one varible we don't have one element subvectors
 - Make sheetElSub
-- Recreate above classes using arrays instead of `std::vector`
-	* Test if there is a difference

 ###Methods
 - Decide heirarchy for Ordered and Partial Differential Equations.
 (ODEs, and PDEs)